timpeters82/aaRon/README.md

 # TODOs

+* Create S4 classes for methylation count and ratio tables
-* Document each function (thank you roxygen2!) and add working examples
+* Add working examples to each function
+* Create a vignette of example use cases